randyverishop/airflow/BREEZE.rst

    import ipdb; ipdb.set_trace()

-Once you hit the line you will be dropped into interactive ipdb  debugger where you have colors and auto-completion to guide your debugging.
+Once you hit the line, you will be dropped into an interactive ``ipdb`` debugger where you have colors and auto-completion to guide your debugging.
 This works from the console where you started your program.
-Note that in case of ``nosetest`` you need to provide ``--nocapture`` flag to avoid nosetests capturing the stdout of your process.
+Note that in case of ``nosetest`` you need to provide the ``--nocapture`` flag to avoid nosetests capturing the stdout of your process.

-Airflow directory structure inside Docker
+Airflow Directory Structure inside Docker
 -----------------------------------------

-When you are in the container note that following directories are used:
+When you are in the container, the following directories are used:

 .. code-block:: text

-  /opt/airflow - here sources of Airflow are mounted from the host (AIRFLOW_SOURCES) /root/airflow - all the "dynamic" Airflow files are created here: (AIRFLOW_HOME)
+  /opt/airflow - Contains sources of Airflow mounted from the host (AIRFLOW_SOURCES).
-      airflow.db - sqlite database in case sqlite is used dags - folder where non-test dags are stored (test dags are in /opt/airflow/tests/dags) logs - logs from airflow executions are created there unittest.cfg - unit test configuration generated when entering the environment webserver_config.py - webserver configuration generated when running airflow in the container
+  /root/airflow - Contains all the "dynamic" Airflow files (AIRFLOW_HOME), such as:
+      airflow.db - sqlite database in case sqlite is used;
+      dags - folder with non-test dags (test dags are in /opt/airflow/tests/dags);
+      logs - logs from Airflow executions;
+      unittest.cfg - unit test configuration generated when entering the environment;
+      webserver_config.py - webserver configuration generated when running Airflow in the container.

-Note that when run in your local environment ``/root/airflow/logs`` folder is actually mounted from your ``logs`` directory in airflow sources, so all logs created in the container are automatically visible in the host as well.
-Every time you enter the container the logs directory is cleaned so that logs do not accumulate.
+Note that when running in your local environment, the ``/root/airflow/logs`` folder is actually mounted from your ``logs`` directory in the Airflow sources, so all logs created in the container are automatically visible in the host as well.
+Every time you enter the container, the ``logs`` directory is cleaned so that logs do not accumulate.

-Port forwarding
+Port Forwarding
 ---------------

 When you run Airflow Breeze, the following ports are automatically forwarded: